kurron/terraform-aws-alb/README.md

 # Overview
-This Terraform module creates EC2 instances into the provided subnets.
-The subnet defaults will determine if the instances get public ip address or not.
+This Terraform module creates an [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/) that can be configured to accept traffic only from specific origins, forwarding to specific EC2 instances.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working